-While it does appear that a lot of investment is being made on electric mobility lately, some manufacturers have experimented making EVs much earlier.
+While it does appear that a lot of investment is being made on electric mobility only recently, some manufacturers have experimented making EVs much earlier.
 In fact, the series production of electric vehicles dates back to 19th century.

 As for Volkswagen, the story dates back to 1970s with the T2 Elektro Transporter – a van.
 The 1972 project was developed in association with Bosch, RWE and Varta.
 It was powered by a DC motor fitted in the rear of the vehicle and delivered a continuous power rating of 16 kW (22 hp).
 The floor mounted lead batteries weighed 850 kg – more than a Beetle at the time.